alt-dima/prescaler/README.md

 ## Deployment and Custom Resources
 **Attention!**
 - When you specify a cron schedule, keep in mind a **timezone**!
 Probably controller will run in your Kubernetes cluster in UTC timezone!
-- Also check maxConcurrentReconciles parameter and logs (in case you have overdue prescaling)
+- Also check `maxConcurrentReconciles` parameter and logs (in case you have overdue prescaling)
 - Prescaling may not be accurate/precise due to constant changes in scaling and CPU usage
+- Your HPA `scaleUp.policies` should allow scaling by maximal percent to ever wanted to scale in your schedules!
+Or by default HPA will scale up only to 100% (10->20 pods!)
+- Your HPA `maxReplicas` should fit max scaling percent!

 [Helm Chart](dist/chart)